rh569/advent-of-code-2023/readme.md

 Only done part 1 so far.
 Solution is well organised and fairly readable, but unoptimised both in terms of generating permutations that are trivially invalid and by doing a lot of Vec cloning where I imagine proper knowledge of Rust would point to a better approach.
 Will have to think on how to reduce part 2, given that for some of the more unknown records, the number of permutations is just absurdly large (~2^79).

+**--- Day 13: Point of Incidence ---**

+This solution isn't very pretty, lots of duplication and a fairly gross bit of logic in part 2 to determine whether the lines of reflection are new or old, instead of just having the initial results to compare against.
+Learnt a bit about Result<T, Err>.
+Also the reflection finding is pretty naive - likely a better way to do this.

+I had mostly caught up by the 13th, but quickly fell even further behind.
+Time to try and catch up a bit...